Vikram Chatterjee

 Vikram Chatterjee (/bɪkrɔːm tʃætɑːrjiː/ born 17 May 1988) is an Indian actor who predominantly works in Bengali cinema.
 He made his silver screen debut in 2012 with a supporting role in Mainak Bhowmik's Bedroom.
 In the same year he acted in Elar Char Adhyay based on Rabindranath Tagore's last novel "Char Adhyay".
 In 2013, he participated in the reality show Bigg Boss Bangla as a contestant.
 Soon after he portrayed supporting roles in Ami Aar Amar Girlfriends, Hoi Choi, Britto and few other films.
-He gained widespread popularity after playing the lead roles in the daily soaps Ichchenodi (2015–17) and Phagun Bou (2018-19).
+He gained widespread popularity after playing the lead roles in the daily soaps Ichche Nodee (2015–17) and Phagun Bou (2018-19).

 Chatterjee's acting skills in Shaheb Bibi Golaam in 2016 and Meghnad Badh Rahasya in 2017 earned him critical acclaim.
 Khoj in 2017 marked his debut in a lead role.
 After a brief setback due to the Sonika Chauhan controversy, he made comeback with Shohorer Ushnotomo Din E in 2023.
 Thereafter, he has starred in films including Pariah (2024), Surjo (2024), Omorshongi (2025) and Durgapur Junction (2025), which have been critically acclaimed as well have achieved lukewarm commercial success.
 Pariah earned him a nomination for the Best Actor at the 8th Filmfare Awards Bangla.

 Early life and education

 Vikram was born in Kolkata, West Bengal to father Bijoy Chatterjee and mother Mallika Chatterjee.
-He spent a major part of childhood in Bhowanipore.
+He spent a major part of childhood in Sulekha, Jadavpur.
 He completed his graduation and alma mater from the City College, Kolkata.